xburrito/SideProjects/Neural Network/README.md

-#Small Neural Network using Python
+# Small Neural Network using Python

+A.I. training to teach machine how to differentiate the letter 'L' from the letter 'H'